ytdl-org/youtube-dl/README.md

 If you have used pip, a simple `sudo pip install -U youtube-dl` is sufficient to update.

 If you have installed youtube-dl using a package manager like *apt-get* or *yum*, use the standard system update mechanism to update.
 Note that distribution packages are often outdated.
 As a rule of thumb, youtube-dl releases at least once a month, and often weekly or even daily.
 Simply go to http://yt-dl.org/ to find out the current version.
-Unfortunately, there is nothing we youtube-dl developers can do if your distributions serves a really outdated version.
+Unfortunately, there is nothing we youtube-dl developers can do if your distribution serves a really outdated version.
 You can (and should) complain to your distribution in their bugtracker or support forum.

 As a last resort, you can also uninstall the version installed by your package manager and follow our manual installation instructions.
 For that, remove the distribution's package, with a line like